cvburgess/leadwithjoy.org/src/posts/playbook-retro.md

 > [!NOTE]
 >
-> This playbook assumes you already know the basics of running a retro, but you can always check out [The Retro Guide](/) for more in-depth information about the building blocks and philosophy of an awesome retro.
+> This playbook assumes you already know the basics of running a retro, but you can always check out the [Retro Guide](/) for more in-depth information about the building blocks and philosophy of an awesome retro.

 ## When the team is new and still figuring things out